ratwolfzero/hopalong_python/README.md

 ### Pixel-Based Density Approximation

 - **Continuous to Discrete Mapping**
-  Trajectory points, represented as floating-point coordinates in a two-dimensional continuous space, are mapped to integer pixel coordinates for visualization.
+  Trajectory points, represented as floating-point coordinates in a two-dimensional continuous space, are scaled and mapped to integer pixel coordinates for visualization.
 Scaling factors derived from the trajectory's extents (minimum and maximum values) and the image dimensions ensure that the continuous coordinates fit within the pixel grid while preserving spatial relationships.
+This mapping process creates the density heat map matrix, where pixel intensities represent aggregated hit counts.

 - **Integer Conversion**
   The continuous to discrete mapping introduces quantization: closely spaced trajectory points in continuous space may map to the same pixel, resulting in multiple "hits" per pixel.
 This discretization aggregates local density but may reduce fine details due to grouping within the pixel grid.